Characteristic cycles and the conductor of direct image: Local acyclicity and transversality

 Assume $n>1$.
 Outside the closed point $u\in X$ defined by $t_1=\cdots=t_n=0$, locally there exists a smooth morphism $X=X_n\to X_{n-1}$ over $Y$.
 Hence, the induction hypothesis implies the assertion on the complement $X\sm \{u\}$ by Lemma \ref{lmtrfun}.2.
 Thus, the morphism $f'\colon X'\to Y'$ is properly $SS{\cal F}'$-transversal outside the inverse image of $u$.
 By Proposition \ref{prS}.2 (3)$\Rightarrow$(1), the morphism $f'\colon X'\to Y'$ is locally acyclic relatively to ${\cal F}'$.
 Hence by Lemma \ref{lmtrZ}.2, the morphism $f'\colon X'\to Y'$ is properly $SS{\cal F}'$-transversal on $X'$.

 2. It follows from 1 by Lemma \ref{lmtrb}.1 and Lemma \ref{lmtrV}.1. }

 \proof[Proof of Proposition {\rm \ref{prV2}}]{ The proof is similar to that of Proposition \ref{prV1}.
 By Lemma \ref{lmtrb} and Lemma \ref{lmtrV}, it suffices to show the assertion on a neighborhood of each point $\xi\in Y$ of codimension $1$ not contained in $V$.
-Thus, we may assume that the closure $D$ of $\xi$ is a divisor smooth over $k$ and that $V=Y\sm D$.
+Thus, we may assume that $Y$ is smooth over $k$, the closure $D$ of $\xi$ is a divisor smooth over $k$ and that $V=Y\sm D$.

+We prove the assertion by the induction on the dimension $d$ of the support of ${\cal F}_U$.
+If $d=0$, it suffices to take $Y'=Y$.
+To prove the induction step, we show the following.